MichalMalec/to_do_manager/README.md

 ## DELETE /v1/sessions
   **When to use?**
-  - unauthorize user to not be able to use the app
+  - deauthenticate user to not be able to use the app

 ## GET /v1/projects
   **When to use?**